awsdocs/aws-kms-developer-guide/doc_source/tag-permissions.md

 + [kms:KeyOrigin](policy-conditions.md#conditions-kms-key-origin)
 + [kms:ViaService](policy-conditions.md#conditions-kms-via-service)

-As a best practice when you use tags to control access to CMKs, use the `aws:RequestTag` or `aws:TagKeys` condition key to determine which tags \(or tag keys\) are allowed\.
+As a best practice when you use tags to control access to CMKs, use the `aws:RequestTag/tag-key` or `aws:TagKeys` condition key to determine which tags \(or tag keys\) are allowed\.

 For example, the following IAM policy is similar to the previous one\.
-However, this policy allows the principals to add and delete only tags with a `Project` tag key\.
+However, this policy allows the principals to create tags \(`TagResource`\) and delete tags `UntagResource` only for tags with a `Project` tag key\.

+Because `TagResource` and `UntagResource` requests can include multiple tags, you must specify a `ForAllValues` or `ForAnyValue` set operator with the [aws:TagKeys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-tagkeys) condition\.
+The `ForAnyValue` operator requires that at least one of the tag keys in the request matches one of the tag keys in the policy\.
+The `ForAllValues` operator requires that all of the tag keys in the request match one of the tag keys in the policy\.
+The `ForAllValues` operator also returns `true` if there are no tags in the request, but TagResource and UntagResource fail when no tags are specified\.
+For details about the set operators, see [Use multiple keys and values](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_multi-value-conditions.html#reference_policies_multi-key-or-value-conditions) in the *IAM User Guide*\.

 ```
 {